It's About Time | Living with the Rebbe | A Slice of Life | What's New

 Haven't we all, at one time or another, had the thought that it would be great to add a few hours to the day?

-Even after we've decided to try and "simplify" our lives - whittling away at commitments, time-consuming activities, energy-wasters, relationships that aren't going anywhere - there still need to be more than 24 hours in the day!
+Yet, even after we've decided to try and "simplify" our lives - whittling away at commitments, time-consuming activities, energy-wasters, relationships that aren't going anywhere - there still need to be more than 24 hours in the day!

 With such stressful and packed lives, who would even dream of adding something to his/her "to do" list?

 "Make set times for Torah" urge Jewish teachings.
-Just as we set aside time to sleep, eat, pay bills, work, etc., - though not usually in that order and certainly never enough sleep - we are expected to set aside time for Torah study.
+Just as we set aside time to sleep, eat, relax, exercise, pay bills, work, etc., - though not usually in that order and certainly never enough sleep - we are expected to set aside time for Torah study.
 Just think of it as exercising your most prominent Jewish organ with a uniquely Jewish work-out.

 Lest someone think they can put Torah study off until they reach the "golden years," think again.
 Our Sages weren't just giving encouragement to people with time on their hands.
 They understood well the human psyche, so much so that they also enjoined us, "Do not say, 'When I will have free time I will study,' for perhaps you will never have free time.'"

-Although a recent study suggests that the body would work more effeciently if there were 25 hours in the day, science has yet to find a way to add another hour.
 But Torah study can add quality and quantity to our 24 hours, in essence stretching them to their maximum.